Scuba Gear

 torch that I ordered another one to replace it just days

-later over the Internet from LeisurePro .
+later over the Internet from LeisurePro.

-I've also added an OMS VEGA 3 watt LED Flashlight
+I later added an OMS VEGA 3 watt LED Flashlight

 Scuba Cylinders / Tanks / Bottles